 Yuma Territorial Prison.
-In 33 years more then 3,000 men and women served time in this desert Alcatraz that first opened in 1876.
+In 33 years more than 3,000 men and women served time in this desert Alcatraz that first opened in 1876.

 Lake Havasu City and London Bridge.
 Set on the Colorado Rivers eastern bank.
 Lake Havasu City and London Bridge attract water recreationists from around the world.

-In conclusion, from north to south, east to west, Arizona has attractions that will appeal to visitors or every age and interest.
+In conclusion, from north to south, east to west, Arizona has attractions that will appeal to visitors of every age and interest.